docupike/docs/docs/user/usecases/ipam.md

 # IP Address Management with Docupike

-An essential part of an IT documentation is the maintenance of IP networks, IP addresses and various network components, the so-called IP Address Management (IPAM).
+An essential part of an IT documentation is the maintenance of IP networks, IP addresses and various network components, the so-called IP Address Management (IPAM).<br>
 You can document IP addresses, Subnetworks, Supernetworks and configuration.
 Also you can browse, filter and manage them conveniently.

 ## Overview